lennertderyck/custom-elements/README.md

 A library of css classes, supported by some javascript, that can be easily added to html elements.

 ## Get started
-Add the library to your website by adding follow code to your website's head.
+Add the library to your website by adding following code to your website's head.
 ```css
 <script src="https://lennertderyck.github.io/custom-elements/elements.js"></script>
 ```